rafalmiedzinski/Z-lambda/README.md

 <h3 align="left">Installation</h3>

 To use Z-lambda, you must have a C++ compiler installed on your system.
 The program can be compiled using at least C++11 compiler with pthreads.
 Simply download the source code and compile it on your system.
-For lunux and macOS simply execute bash file:
+For Linux and macOS simply execute bash file:

 <pre><code class="language-bash">
 ./compile.sh